Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Computational results and analysis

 \begin{question} Is the number of $t$-MOLR for fixed $n$ and $t$ a unimodal sequence in $k$? \end{question}

-\begin{question} Is the number of $t$-MOLR for fixed $n$ and $k$ a unimodal sequence in $t$ for $n\geq7$? \end{question}
+\begin{question} For $n\geq7$, is the number of $t$-MOLR for fixed $n$ and $k$ a unimodal sequence in $t$? \end{question}

-Additionally we see in e.g. Table \ref{MOLR7p} that for MOLR which are close to being maximum, either in terms of $k$ or $t$, there is symmetry among the numbers obtained by interchanging $t$ and $k$.
-We may also note thayt for $t=6$, $k=2$ we have 324 MOLR, which is the same as the number of trisotopism classes of Latin squares of order 7 \cite{WanlessEgan}.
-Here two latin squares are trisotopic if the first square is isotopic either to the second square or its transpose.
-That these numbers are equal follows by considering the mapping given in the second paragraph of Section \ref{sec_auto}.
-Here it would be interesting to find similar explanations for the rest of the partial symmetry for these numbers.
+Additionally we see in the tables for paratopism classes that there is a symmetry between the entries below and above the diagonal, with exceptions for the cases with $k=n$ or $t=n-1$.
+For the case of $6 \times 6$ Latin squares (that is, $t=1$, $k=n=6$), this exception corresponds to a change from paratopism to trisotopism as the equivalence relation, 17 is the number of trisotopism classes and 12 the number of paratopism classes (see Egan and Wanless~\cite{WanlessEgan}).
+For $n=7$ we have three entries for $k=n$ which do not match the corresponding ones for $t=n-1$.
+For these small values of $n$ this partial symmetry is explained by the reshaping transformation described in Section~\ref{sec_reshape}, but as discussed there we expect the symmetry to fail in general for large enough $n$.

-We have also classified the small sets of MOLR according to their degree of regularity.
-In Tables \ref{4x4.}--\ref{6x6.}, for $n=4,5,6$, we give the number of $t$-MOLR that are A) homogenous, B) transitive, C) stepwise homogenous and D) stepwise transitive.
+We have also classified the small sets of MOLR according to some further properties.
+In Tables~\ref{4x4.}--\ref{6x6.}, for $n=4,5,6$, we give the number of $t$-MOLR that are A) co-isotopic, B) transitive, C) stepwise co-isotopic and D) stepwise transitive.
 In a sense, these four classes are gradually more regular, and the data in the tables gives the total numbers from each such class in the form A, B, C, D in each cell.
-In Table \ref{7x7}, data is presented in the form A, B, and in Table~\ref{7x7STEP}, data is in the form C, D. Comparing the data in Tables~\ref{MOLR4}-\ref{MOLR7} with the data in Tables~\ref{4x4.}-\ref{7x7STEP} it is clear that when $k$ or $t$ is small compared to $n$, most $t$-MOLR have none of these stronger regularity properties, but whenever a $t$-MOLR exists, we also have a homogenous $t$-MOLR with the same parameters.
+In Table~\ref{7x7}, the data is presented in the form A, B, and in Table~\ref{7x7STEP}, the data is in the form C, D. Comparing the data in Tables~\ref{MOLR4}-\ref{MOLR7} with the data in Tables~\ref{4x4.}-\ref{7x7STEP}, it is clear that when $k$ or $t$ is small compared to $n$, most $t$-MOLR have none of these stronger regularity properties, but whenever a $t$-MOLR exists, we also have a co-isotopic $t$-MOLR with the same parameters.

 Whenever there exists a $t$-MOLR, we also find transitive $t$-MOLR for most parameters.
 The exception is $n=7$, where there exist $t$-MOLS ($k=7$, that is) with $t=4,5$ but no corresponding transitive $t$-MOLR, demonstrating that the autotopism group for the $6$-MOLR does not have orbits of length 4 and 5.
-As a further example of observations from the data, for $n=7, k=4$ (see Table~\ref{7x7}) there exist homogenous $5$-MOLR, but no transitive $5$-MOLR, and \emph{a fortiori}, no stepwise transitive $5$-MOLR.
+As a further example of observations from the data, for $n=7, k=4$ (see Table~\ref{7x7}) there exist co-isotopic $5$-MOLR, but no transitive $5$-MOLR, and \emph{a fortiori}, no stepwise transitive $5$-MOLR.